Waskita77/geoai-canopy-carbon-proxy/README.md

     reports/
 ```

-Large raster files, model checkpoints, NumPy training tiles, and generated GeoTIFF outputs are excluded from the repository through `.gitignore`.
+Large raster files, model checkpoints, NumPy training tiles, and generated GeoTIFF outputs are excluded from the repository

 ---